-The Redding Power Plant is a state-of-the-art facility that generates electricity through the burning of natural gas.
-The plant, located in Redding, California, has expanded over the years to meet the demands of a growing community.
-A recent addition is a 58 ft Series-F lift developed by Pflow Industries of Milwaukee, the pioneer and leading manufacturer of vertical reciprocating conveyors (VRCs).
+The Redding Power Plant, in Redding, CA, is a state-of-the-art facility that generates electricity through the burning of natural gas.
+The plant has expanded over the years to meet the demands of a growing community.
+Part of that expansion was a 58' F Series lift developed by PFlow Industries.

 The custom 4-post lift, with its 6,000 lb capacity, was built for the sole purpose of delivering catalyst blocks to each of ten elevations of the building.
-It is driven by a 15 hp motor that moves the 11’-4” wide x 17’-2” long carriage at a speed of 22 ft per minute.
+It is driven by a 15 hp motor that moves the 11’-4” wide x 17’-2” long carriage at a speed of 22' FPM.

 The catalyst blocks are used for the facility’s Selective Catalytic Reduction unit (SCR), a sophisticated air treatment and emissions control system.
 A block, riding in a cart, begins its ascent at the ground level.
 The catalyst cart is transported onto the lift conveyor by a series of coordinated moves between both the carriage mounted conveyor and the ground level conveyor.
 Once on the carriage, the catalyst block ascends to the desired elevation where it is pushed into its designated building receptacle.
 This process is repeated at each of the 10 elevations and is reversed when removing the catalyst carts from the building.

-“We basically built a 3D model that fit neatly within the existing platform model, assuring that the lift would be built to the exact specifications and there would be no interferences,” said Mike Reilly, the Pflow engineer who managed the project.
+“We basically built a 3D model that fit neatly within the existing platform model, assuring that the lift would be built to the exact specifications and there would be no interferences,” said Mike Reilly, the PFlow engineer project manager.
 “The intricate design of the platform structure and the ten access levels, each with conveyor connections, demanded that we develop a highly detailed and coordinated model.”